The-Alphabet-Cartel/ash-nlp/docs/v3.1/migration_guide_v3_1.md

 - **Objective**: Complete configuration externalization for analysis pipeline
 - **Components**: Crisis level mappings, ensemble decision rules, output formatting

+### Phase 3d: Environmental Variables Cleanup (Future)
+- **Scope**: Ensure Environmental Variables are as streamlined as possible
+- **Objective**: Identify, update, and/or remove all duplicate and/or similarly functioning environmental variables
+- **Components**: All Project Components

 ### Phase 4: Advanced Features (Future)
 - **Advanced analytics and reporting features**
 - **Advanced feature flags and A/B testing**